ronanlevesque/FOX-Boilerplate-2/README.md

 If you need more info on Gulp, you should take a look at Gulp's [guide](https://github.com/gulpjs/gulp/blob/master/docs/README.md).

-### gulp install-dependencies

-`gulp install-dependencies` will install and update your npm dependencies.

 ## Notifications

 FOX Boilerplate also comes with an optional notification system.
-In order to use it, you may need to install Growl.

 ## Help